 Zombicide has gotten quite a few different expansions out since it was first released, with many of them sufficient to work as a base game.
 I had a lot of reservations with Zombicide.
 While the quality of the components were great, aspects of the game play were lacking.
 Some parts were downright broken and needed house rules to fix (side note, totally feel vindicated on altering the shooting rules as an upcoming medieval version has something similar).
 However I have to grudgingly admit for a crazy zombie destroying experience akin to the video game, Left4Dead, Zombicide can be a lot of fun.

-Toxic City Mall is another expansion to the game and more akin to a true expansion unlike Prison Outbreak and Rue Morgue (which were stand-alone games).
+Toxic City Mall is another expansion to the game and closer to a true expansion unlike Prison Outbreak and Rue Morgue (which were stand-alone games).
 There are only 4 survivors and a pittance of special zombies in Toxic City Mall.
 It is more designed to work with the base Zombicide game, however there are a few missions in the rules that integrate with Prison Outbreak.
 While you can mix and match zombies, equipment, and map tiles with Rue Morgue, I don’t believe there are official scenarios in the rules of either book.

 Toxic City Mall introduces a few interesting elements to the base game.
 The most notable are toxic zombies.
 These are special zombies that spray toxic goo onto their attackers.
 If killed in the same zone as their attacker, they essentially get a free zombie attack and can inflict a wound onto a survivor.
 They get higher priority for shooting compared to zombies of a similar type (i.e. toxic runners will get eliminated before regular runner zombies).
 Toxic zombies come in all types, even a toxic abomination.
 Toxic abominations have a special rule that convert regular zombies into toxic ones, making them a priority to tackle as they can end up converting a horde of zombies into more lethal versions.